Chinese Masterpieces

 Unique Molded Design

 This exquisite Qing Dynasty Qianlong vase is distinguished by its unique mark and period authenticity.
 The vase features a rich brown glaze, meticulously adorned with finely painted gold scrolling vines and chrysanthemums.
 Additionally, it exhibits intricately molded branches, peaches, leaves, and mushrooms that gracefully wrap around its surface.
 The base is inscribed with an impressed Qianlong seal mark, while the foot ring displays signs of flaking in the biscuit, indicative of its age.
-Vase stands at
+The vase stands at

 approximately 11 5/8 inches tall.